-Bed bugs like to hideout in small dark spaces and there are many opportunities for them to do so in the indoor environment, with small crevices and cracks in furnishings being ideal locations for these creatures.
+Bed bugs like to hide out in small dark spaces, and there are many opportunities for them to do so in the indoor environment, with tiny crevices and cracks in furnishings being ideal locations for these creatures.

-One of the main priorities when looking for a place to stay is food, and bed bugs will live wherever food can be most easily accessed.
-In answer to the question of can bed bugs live outside, they can but the simply prefer not to.
+When looking for a place to stay, one of the main priorities is food, and bed bugs will live wherever food can be most easily accessed.
+In answer to the question of can bed bugs live outside, they can, but they prefer not to.

 Related: Does Salt Kill Bed Bugs?

-With humans spending a lot of time within the home, it makes sense for the bed bugs to do the same.
-That being said, bed bugs can often be found in outdoor areas which are frequented often by their human hosts, this can include things such as;
+Humans spend a lot of time within the home; it makes sense for the bed bugs to do the same.
+That being said, bed bugs can often be found in outdoor areas which are frequented often by their human hosts; this can include things such as;

 - outdoor furniture such as deck chairs and wooden tables

 Bed bugs prefer to live in a warmer environment, and this is, of course, more simple when indoors.
 Being outside would not harm them, but they are not as keen on the outdoors’ cooler temperatures.

 - Some factors determine how long bed bugs can survive outside, and some of these are as follows.

 - Temperature extremes will have some effect on bed bugs, but they really do have to be extreme.
 These are pretty resilient little animals and are likely to survive hot and cold temperatures but will likely die off if the temperature drops well below freezing.

 - Of course, as with any insect, the bed bug has predators, and depending on the prevalence of these in your garden will depend on how long the bed bugs can last.
 Some of the most typical bed bug predators include lizards, spiders, and ants.